-Emotional exhaustion is the result of chronic stress from a variety of different sources.
+Emotional exhaustion is the result of stress, most often from different sources.
 It can be due to your job, home life, or both, but quite often it’s a symptom of a much bigger issue known as burn out.
-Those experiencing emotional exhaustion can feel like they have little to no control over their own lives.
-They can feel trapped and even smothered by wave after wave of everyday problems.
-Eventually, even the smallest things can trigger the biggest meltdown.
+Emotional exhaustion can feel like you have little to no control over your own life.
+You feel trapped and even smothered by wave after wave of everyday problems.
+Emotional exhaustion makes it so the smallest things can trigger the biggest meltdown.

 Eight Key Signs of Emotional Exhaustion

 Fatigue isn’t as simple as feeling tired.
 You can feel tired after a day at work or a late night, but it often goes away with some rest.
 But fatigue never goes away, no matter how much sleep we get or coffee we drink.
 You could sleep for twenty hours and still wake up feeling the same level of exhaustion.
 Fatigue can even make us feel like we’re carrying a weight on our shoulders.

 Sometimes fatigue can be thought of the same thing as depression.
 While they have similar symptoms, depression and fatigue are two different things caused in different ways.
 If you are feeling fatigued, something you can try is taking a 15 minute power-nap with your feet above your head.
 This might sound strange but, it will help circulate blood throughout your body.
 You can put your feet on the armrest of a couch or lay on the floor and put something under your feet.

 2. You find yourself unable to sleep, or remain asleep

 Do you get out of bed in the morning wishing the day would be over so you could get back in?
 Once bedtime comes, do you dread the hours of lying awake trying to sleep?
 This cycle leads to hardly any sleep which then affects your entire life.
 Medication can be a temporary solution, but it never can fix the root of the problem.